Stevens Family

 In 1911 Daisy was living with her parents at 149 Penn Road, Wolverhampton and aged 20 was a shop assistant at a boot makers, the only child not working in the family business at that time.

-They had a son Allan Lane Weir who was born on 3 June 1920 in Wolverhampton.
+Daisy and Henry had a son Allan Lane Weir who was born on 3 June 1920 in Wolverhampton.

 In 1921 they were living at Old Falhey Street, Wolverhampton.
 H Mervyn Weir, aged 28, was a motor engineer, a car tester for Sunbeam Motor Car Company Ltd, aero engine and motor car manufacturers at Moorfield Works, Wolverhampton.
 Daisy was 38 years old.
 Son Allan was 1 year old.
 They had a 17 year old general domestic servant, Sarah Ann Scriven was living with them.